Jakob Silfverberg

-Jakob Erik Silfverberg (born October 13, 1990) is a Swedish professional ice hockey winger and an alternate captain for the Anaheim Ducks of the National Hockey League (NHL).
+Jakob Erik Silfverberg (born 13 October 1990) is a Swedish professional ice hockey winger currently playing for Brynäs IF of the Swedish Hockey League (SHL).
+He previously played for the Anaheim Ducks and for the Ottawa Senators of the National Hockey League (NHL).
+He was drafted in the second round, 39th overall, by the Ottawa Senators in the 2009 NHL entry draft.
+He has played for the Sweden's national team on multiple occasions, earning bronze and silver medals.
+He won the Swedish championship in 2012 with Brynäs.

 Playing career

-On June 27, 2009, Silfverberg was drafted by the Ottawa Senators in the second round of the 2009 NHL Entry Draft, 39th overall.
-On May 30, 2011, he signed a three-year, entry-level contract with Ottawa, though he elected to return to Sweden and continue to play for Brynäs IF for the 2011–12 season rather than to make the move to North America.
+Brynäs IF (2008–2012)

-Silfverberg was named the winner of the Guldhjälmen award as the most valuable player (MVP), as voted by the players in the Elitserien, for the 2011–12 regular season, as well as the Guldpucken as player of the year.
+Silfverberg began his professional playing career in the Swedish Elitserien (now called the SHL) with Brynäs IF in the 2008–09 season.
+In the 2010–11 season, Silfverberg led the team in goals with 18 goals.
+He finished the season setting a then career-high in goals (18) and 34 points in 53 games, finishing third on the team in scoring.
+In the 2011–12 season, Silfverberg was named the winner of the Guldhjälmen award as the most valuable player (MVP), as voted by the players in the league, for the regular season, as well as the Guldpucken as player of the year.
 He finished the regular season with 24 goals and 54 points in 49 games, ranking second in the Elitserien scoring race behind Robert Rosén of AIK, who scored 21 goals and 39 assists for 60 points.
-Silfverberg's point totals represented a 20-point jump from his totals in the 2010–11 campaign, in which he registered 34 points (18 goals and 16 assists).

 Silfverberg's offensive success continued in the Elitserien playoffs, and his production was a large factor in Brynäs' eventual Swedish championship title, scoring 13 goals and seven assists for 20 points.
 His 13 goals set a new record for total goals scored by a single player in the playoffs, surpassing Daniel Alfredsson's previous record of 12 goals set in the 2004–05 season.
 Ultimately, Silfverberg was also awarded the Stefan Liv Memorial Trophy as the MVP of the playoffs.
-During the semi-finals, Silfverberg took over the role as the captain of Brynäs, following Andreas Dackell's retirement.
+During the semifinals, Silfverberg took over the role as the captain of Brynäs, following Andreas Dackell's retirement due to a knee injury.
 He also wore the number 100 on his jersey during the second half of the season, in honor of Brynäs' 100th anniversary (the club was founded in 1912).